principalkelvo/principalkelvo/README.md

 ## 🔭 I'm currently working on...

-- A POS system written in JavScript and Python
+- A POS system written in JavaScript and Python
 - Refactoring my old projects

 ## 🌱 I'm currently learning about